kbase/narrative/docs/developer/local-docker.md

     }
 ```

-Now your tests, if they pass, will be quite pleasant to gaze at:
+Now your tests, if they pass, will be quite pleasant to gaze upon:

 ```shell
 erikpearson@Eriks-MacBook-Pro narrative % NARRATIVE_SERVER_URL=http://localhost:8888 npm run test_local